 For Image recognition and especially for Text recognition it is best practice and highly recommended to use "Areas".
 An "Area" is a sub section of the entire screen and is used to tell the Image/Text recognition engine to only search for the captured image or a specific text/text pattern in the specified area.
 Typically you will define an area at the part of the screen where you expect the image or text to appear - and then add some margin on top of this.

 - You ensure that you are looking for the right instance of the captured image/text.
 If the word appears multiple times on a screen you could get a list of the occurrences instead of the "right" one.

 - The speed of execution is considerably higher if the LEAPWORK Image/Text recognition engine only has to search a fraction of the screen instead of the whole screen.

-In the example below we have captured the "Search" button from a Windows desktop application.
+In the example below we have captured the search button - "Go" - from a Windows desktop application.

-The button can have 4 different looks depending on focus and hover effect, and each state has been captured:
+The button can have 4 different looks depending on focus and hover effect:

 You can now use the collection in a building block by dragging the collection onto the image field in the building block: